rdfostrich/article-jws2018-ostrich/content/introduction.md

 as current RDF archiving approaches have scalability issues at Web-scale.
 The authors state that an efficient RDF archive solution should have a scalable *storage model*, efficient *compression* and *indexing methods* that should enable expressive versioned querying.
+The performance of existing solutions in each of these areas is limited and should be improved.

 Like any Linked Dataset, RDF archives should be publishable at a low cost to make them queryable at Web-scale.
 For this, a low-cost solution such as the [Triple Pattern Fragments](cite:cites ldf) (TPF) interface